top of page

 Undergraduate Essay Prize

-Izzy Kaufman-Site (Vassar College)
+Izzy Kaufman-Sites (Vassar College)

-Izzy Kaufman-Site (Vassar College) has won the 2024 NACBS undergraduate essay prize for her essay titled, “Local Disturbance or Revolutionary Movement: The British Response to the 1915 Singapore Mutiny in a Time of War.”
+Izzy Kaufman-Sites (Vassar College) has won the 2024 NACBS undergraduate essay prize for her essay titled, “Local Disturbance or Revolutionary Movement: The British Response to the 1915 Singapore Mutiny in a Time of War.”
 Izzy’s paper was nominated by Professor Lydia Murdoch at Vassar.
 The selection committee found Izzy’s essay deeply researched, well argued, and easy to read.
 Izzy’s ability to connect different geographical and historical strands across the British Empire was impressive, as was her engagement with primary and secondary sources within both the Anglophone and non-Anglophone worlds.
 Especially impressive was Izzy’s choice to work on the Singapore Mutiny, a subject that sheds light on the broader subject of revolts against the British Empire in South and Southeast Asia.

 Aidan Murphy (UC Santa Barbara)